 With Ellery as one of the targets, will she and Ezra face the dangers of the past once again?
 Someone’s targeted the homecoming queens of Echo Ridge before and now they’re back and ready to protect their secrets, even if it means being willing to kill.

-At one point in this book Ellery, a true crime enthusiast and one of the book’s main narrators, references events being stacked like Jenga blocks in a satisfying and orderly manor leading up to a conclusion.
+At one point in Two Can Keep a Secret, Ellery, a true crime enthusiast and one of the book’s main narrators, references events being stacked like Jenga blocks in a satisfying and orderly manor leading up to a conclusion.
 This is how much of the book read to me, and I enjoyed how McManus balanced the events of the past and the present without too many jump scares or big reveals.

 One of my biggest frustrations with mysteries is when I feel like the conclusion is too obvious right from the start, but here the author kept me interested and racing to the end so that I could figure out who did it.
 The pacing of the novel was slow enough to provide vivid details and background stories of the characters but not so slow that your mind got distracted from the main events.